oracle-devrel/technology-engineering/ai-and-app-modernisation/ai-services/generative-ai-service/summarize-genai/README.md

 # Document Summarization Using Oracle Generative AI

 Often, it would be useful to see a summary of a document before reading it fully.
 There are many reasons—for example, we could be in a time crunch and need to quickly understand a large amount of text at a high level.
 In the past, seeing a document summary would have been extremely difficult unless the author wrote one.
 However, now it can be possible anytime with [Oracle Cloud Infrastructure (OCI) Generative AI](https://www.oracle.com/uk/artificial-intelligence/generative-ai/generative-ai-service/).
 Simply upload any document and witness instant, efficient summarization.
 This project will show you how to set up such a system, feed it documents, and have it deliver summaries that will help accelerate your organization’s efficiency.

 ![](img/logo.png)

-Text summarization, a core NLP task, unlocks the ability to distill lengthy content into concise, informative summaries.
-Large Language Models (LLMs) serve as powerful tools for summarizing a wide array of texts, including news articles, research papers, and technical documents.
-However, summarizing large documents comes with its own set of challenges, necessitating the application of specialized summarization strategies to indexed content.

-In this article, we'll delve into the creation of a powerful document summarization solution leveraging [OCI Generative AI](https://www.oracle.com/uk/artificial-intelligence/generative-ai/generative-ai-service/).
-Through the integration of OCI Generative AI's advanced capabilities with cutting-edge technologies such as [langchain](https://python.langchain.com/docs/get_started/introduction).
-This codebase allows you to effortlessly summarize extensive documents.

 ## Prerequisites